ccxt/ccxt/wiki/Manual.md

 After setting any of the above listed proxy properties in your ccxt snippet, you can test whether it works by pinging some IP echoing websites - check a "proxy-usage" file in [examples](https://github.com/ccxt/ccxt/blob/master/examples/).

 #### using proxy callbacks
-**Note, in addition to above properties, you can also set callbacks instead of strings to any from `proxyUrlCallback, http(s)ProxyCallback, socksProxyCallback`:
+**Instead of setting a property, you can also use callbacks `proxyUrlCallback, http(s)ProxyCallback, socksProxyCallback`:
 ```
 myEx.proxyUrlCallback = function (url, method, headers, body) { ... return 'http://1.2.3.4/'; }
 ```

 ### extra proxy related details

 #### userAgent